dakrone/clj-http/Readme.md

 ;; Output coercion
 (client/get "http://site.com/favicon.ico" {:as :byte-array})

 ;; Coerce as something other than UTF-8 string (client/get "http://site.com/string.txt" {:as "UTF-16"})

 ;; Coerce as json
 (client/get "http://site.com/foo.json" {:as :json})
 (client/get "http://site.com/foo.json" {:as :json-string-keys})

 ;; Try to automatically coerce the output based on the content-type ;; header (this is currently a BETA feature!)
 (client/get "http://site.com/foo.json" {:as :auto})

+;; Return the body as a stream
+(client/get "http://site.com/bigrequest.html" {:as :stream})
+;; Note that the connection to the server will NOT be closed until the ;; stream has been read

+;; Various options:
 (client/post "http://site.com/api"
   {:basic-auth ["user" "pass"]
    :body "{\"json\": \"input\"}"